MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/ios.md

 Great, you are all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.

-Look at the documentation for [Mobile Center Analytics](~/sdk/analytics/ios.md) and [Mobile Center Crashes](~/sdk/crashes/ios.md) to learn how to customize and use more advanced functionalities of both services.
+Look at the documentation for [App Center Analytics](~/sdk/analytics/ios.md) and [App Center Crashes](~/sdk/crashes/ios.md) to learn how to customize and use more advanced functionalities of both services.

-To learn how to get started with in-app updates, read the documentation of [Mobile Center Distribute](~/sdk/distribute/ios.md).
+To learn how to get started with in-app updates, read the documentation of [App Center Distribute](~/sdk/distribute/ios.md).

-To learn how to get started with Push, read the documentation of [Mobile Center Push](~/sdk/push/ios.md).
+To learn how to get started with Push, read the documentation of [App Center Push](~/sdk/push/ios.md).